Maersk Line: Mumbai Maersk

-On on 2 February 2022, container ship Mumbai Maersk run aground near the Port of Bremerhaven in Germany.
-A first attempt to tow the container ship into deeper water two multi-purpose vessels and five tugboats failed.
+On 2 February 2022, the container ship Mumbai Maersk ran aground near the Port of Bremerhaven in Germany.
+A first attempt to tow the container ship into deeper water using two multi-purpose vessels and five tugboats failed.
 On 4 February, the ship was refloated with the help of eight tugboats.
 A vessel assessment was done when she arrived at the Port of Bremerhaven.